-Sara C. Johnson was born in Louisville, KY and graduated with honors from Indiana State University where she earned her Bachelor of Fine Art degree in painting and photography, with a minor in art history.
-Sara continued her studies at the University of Tennessee, Knoxville, where she earned a Master of Fine Art degree in media art (photo, video, film).
+Sara C. Johnson was born in Louisville, KY and graduated with honors from Indiana State University where she earned her Bachelor of Fine Art degree with a double emphasis and a minor in art history.
+Sara continued her studies at the University of Tennessee, Knoxville, where she earned a Master of Fine Art degree.
 While living in Knoxville, Sara taught video and photo courses for the University of Tennessee School of Art.

 Sara has been at Charlottesville's Renaissance School since 2002 when she began teaching studio art.
-During her years with Renaissance School, the art program has grown to include photography, integrated Art History and portfolio development work on an individual basis.
-Students have gone on to pursue continued studies at some of the most competitive and prestigious art schools in the nation.
+During her years with Renaissance School, the art program has grown to include photography, integrated Art History and portfolio development work.
+Students have continued their studies at some of the most competitive and prestigious art schools in the nation.

-In 2009, following the retirement of founding Head of School Patterson Cunningham, Sara joined the School Executive Committee as Dean of Students.
-In 2011 Sara was welcomed by the Board of Directors as Renaissance School's second Head of School.
+In 2009, following the retirement of founding Head of School Patterson Cunningham, Sara joined the School Executive Committee as Head of School.
+Sara was welcomed by the Board of Directors as Renaissance School's second Head of School.

 New to Renaissance School in 2013, Anna Minutella was born and raised in Wytheville, Virginia on her family’s farm.
 She attended the University of Virginia where she earned a B.A. in both biology and psychology and spent much of her time doing research in language development.

 After graduation, she moved to Baltimore, Maryland with her husband.
 There, she taught science to seventh and eighth grade students for five years in a private school.
 She also served as chair of the science department and developed the curriculum for the middle school science department.
 She and her husband moved back to the Charlottesville area in the summer of 2012 and Anna spent that following school year teaching science and math at Stuart Hall in Staunton.